-We can see this more clearly by examining the relationship between the underlying thing and non-being.
+This is clear in the relationship between the underlying thing and non-being.
 Aristotle takes the underlying thing to change the ontological status of “what is not.”
 Only because of the underlying thing can Aristotle say that, in a way, non-being has being: “in this sense even the not-white is said to ‘be’ because that to which it is incidental is” (Met.
-V.7 1017a18).49 Non-being will be neither determinate nor incidental to anything unless there is a being with a definite character that does not depend on it, and which can in an indirect way be said to “have” the privation or non-being.
-This being with a definite character is the underlying thing.
+V.7 1017a18).49 Non-being will be neither determinate nor incidental to anything unless there is a being with a definite character that does not depend on it, and which can in an indirect way be said to “have” the privation or non-being, namely, the underlying thing.
 The privation is incidental to something because it is in or said of an underlying thing whose being does not refer to it (Phys.
 I.8 191b7).
 Non-being can be considered as a definite, incidental element only if it is of a changing composite.

-Therefore, what makes coming-to-be understandable is not privation, but the composite character of coming-to-be, and its composite character is due to the underlying thing.
 The most significant accomplishment in this argument, therefore, is not, as Ross holds, the discovery of the opposite privation (sterēsis), but the discovery that there is an underlying, remaining thing (hupokeimenon) (Phys.
-I.7 190a13).50
+I.7 190a13).50 What makes coming-to-be understandable is not privation, but the composite character of coming-to-be, and its composite character is due to the underlying thing.

 Thus, the key to disentangling the description of coming-to-be from Parmenides’s account of non-being is to exhibit the double character of the underlying being.
-This makes non-being definite and incidental to change.
-If I am right, Aristotle shows that change is not contradictory by showing that the description of change does not tie being to non-being: instead, change, and therefore being, are composite.
+Doing this makes non-being definite and incidental to change as well.
+If I am right, Aristotle shows that change is not contradictory by showing that the description of change does not tie being to non-being: instead, change is positive because it, and therefore being, are composite.
 Its composite character is secured by the existence and nature of the underlying thing.
-Change establishes the existence of the underlying thing, therefore change establishes that being is particular.
+Change establishes the existence of the underlying thing, thereby establishing that being is particular and plural.

 Let us turn to the big picture to examine the primary consequences of this view.